mudasobwa/typogrowth/README.md

 If language is omitted, it uses `I18n.locale`.
 Also `:default` may be specified as language setting (which is english, in fact.)

+To modify the succession of quotation signs (as well as all the others options,) feel free to change `config/typogrowth.yaml`.

 ## Installation

 Add this line to your application's Gemfile: